David Holmgren’s Permaculture Revolution

 “Some people describe permaculture as revolution disguised as gardening”, co-founder of the movement David Holmgren tells me down the phone from somewhere deep in the Victorian bush.
 He reckons the innocuous perception of gardening might just be one of the reasons the permaculture movement – it’s concepts and ideas deeply challenging to existing economic and political structures – has stuck around for the last forty years.
 “What could be revolutionary about gardening?”
 David asks with a chuckle.
 Plenty in fact, as he and I both know.

-In 1978, aged just 23, David Holmgren and his professor at the University of Tasmania, Bill Mollison coined the term Permaculture.
+In 1978, aged just 23, David Holmgren and a teacher at the University of Tasmania, Bill Mollison coined the term Permaculture.
 Based around three core tenets – care of the earth, care of people, and return of surplus – permaculture is an ecologically based design system for sustainable human living.
 When the pair initially coined the term it was a mash up of permanent agriculture, but has since evolved to refer also to permanent culture.

 Over the last 40 years the seeds of Holmgren and Mollison’s ideas have grown into a global movement that has touched millions of lives and provides an alternative framework for individuals to interact with each other and the earth.
 Thousands of projects have been implemented locally and internationally – from small city gardens to farms and large communities.
 David has spent much of this time teaching, writing and experimenting with permaculture ideas and principles on his property Melliodora with his partner Su Dennett, near Hepburn in Victoria.